joeltnlsn/FastCGI/README.md

         fastcgi_pass   127.0.0.1:19000; # Pass all requests to port 19000 via FastCGI.
         include fastcgi_params; # (Optional): Set several FastCGI parameters like the remote IP and other metadata.
     }

+For apache, I have no idea but Lukas added a link down there so check that out.

 For more details, refer to your web server documentation for configuration details: